 Would this course suit me?

-This course is suitable for anyone with a passion for chemistry and studying the subject at A-level.
-If you are interested in organic/inorganic chemistry, physical/analytical chemistry, medicinal/pharmaceutical chemistry or forensic chemistry then this course is for you.
+This course is suitable for anyone with a passion for chemistry.
+If you are interested in organic/inorganic chemistry, physical/analytical chemistry, medicinal/pharmaceutical chemistry or forensic chemistry and would like an introduction to a Chemistry degree at the University of Kent, this course is for you.

 Course dates: 14.00 on Tuesday, 7 July 2020 to 12.00 on Friday, 10 July 2020 (4 days residential)